Please ensure Javascript is enabled for purposes of website accessibility

 Water reclamation tanks with skimming arms and green grass between tanks

-Walk through our outdoor Water Reclamation Facility on the banks of Lake Macatawa!
-Students will tour the facility with expert staff and learn what happens to wastewater after they flush the toilet.
+Walk through the Water Reclamation Facility on the banks of Lake Macatawa!
+Students will tour the facility guided by expert staff and educators to learn what happens to wastewater after they flush the toilet.

-The majority of this program takes place outdoors.
-In the case of snow, ice, or inclement weather, your field trip may need to be rescheduled.
+Tours and field trips at Water Reclamation take place mainly outdoors.
+In the case of heavy wind, snow, ice, or other inclement weather, your field trip may need to be rescheduled.
 We recommend scheduling this program April-October.
-Off season programs may be booked but are weather dependent.

 • 60 minutes